Financial-Times/o-card/README.md

 ### Landscape card

-In a landscape card the image can be aligned `left` or `right`.
+In a landscape card the image can be aligned `left` or `right` at 40% width of the card.
 In a landscape card, the heading will appear in the same row as the image and if used, a standfirst will appear below.

-* left: image will appear on the left at `100px` width.
-Configured by `$o-card-image-width-left-align`.
+### Meta area and meta image

-* right: image will appear on the right of the card aligned with the top, at `50%` width of the card.
+The meta area of the card by itself has no style.
+It's used to contain the `card__tag` and `card__meta-image` elements.
+The meta image element is a container for an `img` tag or icon and also has a theme of `--rounded` to make the container circular.

 ----